-The term digital marketing was first used in the 1990s.
-The digital age took off with the advent of the Internet and the development of the Web 1.0 platform.
-The number of marketing channels continues to increase, as measurement practices increase in complexity.
-Subsequently, smartphones led to a further increase in the use of social media, providing more opportunities for marketing.
+The term digital marketing was first used in the 1990s, when the digital age took off with the advent of the Internet and the development of the Web 1.0 platform.
+This marked a major shift in marketing channels, as measurement practices became increasingly complex.
+Smartphones further increased the use of social media, providing more opportunities for marketing.
 Digital marketing is constantly evolving and changing rapidly, so marketers must be agile and adapt their strategies accordingly.

-Today's businesses recognize that video marketing is not only in demand, but it's also essential across platforms.
-On the other hand, voice search is now one of the most important marketing trends, providing a new way to search and promote businesses.
-SEO improvements have made keyword stuffing and spammy backlinks a thing of the past, paving the way for real value and good content to become the new marketing style.
-But what do these advances mean for the future of marketing?
-Our new digital skills report revealed that many marketers are unsure of their future and believe that digital marketing will be critical to their organization in the next two years.
-Kotler also argued that marketing was an essential part of the economy and proposed that demand for goods and services was influenced not only by price, but also by advertising, promotions, direct mail, retailers and distribution channels.
-Today, 99% of digital marketers use social media sites such as Facebook, LinkedIn, Instagram, Pinterest and Twitter to market their products and services.
+In this article, we will discuss the evolution of digital marketing, its future predictions and the lessons to be learned for the future.
+Video marketing is now a must-have for businesses, while voice search provides a new way to search and promote businesses.
+SEO improvements have made keyword stuffing and spammy backlinks obsolete, paving the way for real value and good content to become the new marketing style.
+What does this mean for the future of digital marketing?
+Our new digital skills report revealed that many marketers are uncertain about their future but believe that digital marketing will be critical to their organization in the next two years.
+Kotler argued that marketing was an essential part of the economy and proposed that demand for goods and services was influenced not only by price but also by advertising, promotions, direct mail, retailers and distribution channels.

+Nowadays, 99% of digital marketers use social media sites such as Facebook, LinkedIn, Instagram, Pinterest and Twitter to market their products and services.